railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/linux.markdown

 You need to do all the following steps in a Terminal.
 If you don't know how to open a Terminal, please ask an instructor to show you.

-If you run into errors at any step this step please call in an instructor to help diagnose the installation issue.
+If you run into errors at any step please call in an instructor to help diagnose the installation issue.

 1. Install Git, wget, and some other dependencies.